 Obesity has become a serious problem in the U.S and has resulted in the accelerated progression in arthritis.
 Excess weight puts unnecessary pressure on joints and sharply increases one’s chances of developing arthritis.
 Even a slight change in weight can result in stronger pain in joints.

 Symptoms of osteoarthritis also include stiffness in the hands, swelling, chronic pain, difficulty grasping objects.
 Pain becomes more noticeable when doing mundane or repetitive tasks.
 Opening jars or cans become much more difficult and painful.
-Pain in hands causes you to wake up at night.
+Pain in your hands causes you to wake up at night.
 Less strength overall in your hands and limiting range in motion.

 Normal & Arthritic Joints

 Arthrocentesis is a needle syringe that extracts samples of joint fluids for analysis.
-The procedure is done at the doctor’s office with local anesthetic.
+The procedure is done at the doctor’s office with a local anesthetic.
 The use of Arthrocentesis is not only diagnostic but also therapeutic.
 The extraction of joint fluid provides temporary relief for patients. once the joint fluid is extracted it is then sent to a lab for examination.

 Normal joint fluid appears clear or light yellow in nature, if the joint fluid is cloudy or bloody that may indicate an abnormality within the joint due to inflammation and or infection.
 This also leads to an unusual presence of white blood cells, a natural response from the body to fight off infection.
 This can be a sign of inflammatory arthritis gout or Pseudogout.